-Crews are beginning early utility investigations and geotechnical work throughout the downtown waterfront to prepare for full construction of the Waterfront Seattle improvements.
-This early fieldwork will include transmission line relocation, geotechnical drilling, and underground utility investigations through potholing.
+Crews are conducting early utility investigations throughout the downtown waterfront to prepare for full construction of the Waterfront Seattle improvements.
+Currently, this early fieldwork includes transmission line relocation.

 Impacts during this work include loud noise and vibrations, intermittent temporary lane restrictions on Alaskan Way and adjacent streets, and short pedestrian detours.
 We'll maintain business access and provide notice for all work that is expected to impact people who live, work, and commute through the area.

 Work is underway as part of Phase 2 for the Central Transmission Line Relocation Project (TLR):

 - Temporary closure of pedestrian path at Columbia St. Pedestrians will be routed to the sidewalk along Colman Dock.
 Please follow the direction of signage to access your destination.

 - Work hours are from 7 AM – 5:30 PM, Monday – Friday.